sarankumar1325/GROCERY-SALES-PREDICTION/README.md

 # Grocery Sales Prediction

-A machine learning project to predict grocery sales using historical data from BlinkIT.
+A machine learning project to predict grocery sales using historical data from BlinkIT - a quickcommerce  platform.

 ## Project Structure